tamaskovacs0408/udemy_react_course/section_10/README.md

 `import { useEffect } from "react"`

 With the useEffect hook we can handling side effects of a React app.
+Always add everything you refer to inside of useEffect as a dependency!

 It takes 2 arguments: `useEffect(()=> {}, [dependencies])`